iotaledger/documentation/iota-streams/0.1/introduction/overview.md

 # Streams overview

-**Streams is a cryptographic framework for building applications that stream authenticated and/or encrypted messages.
-Streams comes with a built-in method of sending messages to IOTA nodes, but it's also flexible enough to allow you to build applications that send messages over another medium such as IPFS.**
+**Streams is a cryptographic framework for building applications that need to share authenticated and/or encrypted messages.
+Streams comes with a built-in method of sending messages to IOTA nodes, but it's also flexible enough to allow you to build applications that send messages over another medium such as HTTP URLs.**

 Here are just a few ideas of what you can build with Streams:

 - An API service that encrypts data if it's behind a paywall
 - A marketing subscription service that keeps an auditible record of subscriptions on the Tangle
 - A secure messaging application that does not require personally identifiable information

+## Limitations

+Streams messages are intended to be read and processed.
+After a message is sent, you should not rely on being able to read that message again.

 ## Blog posts